StefanoIncardone/kaylang/IDEAS.md

 # should we do it for generics?
 let p = Point<i64,>(x = 12, y = 21,);

-if a { println "a"; }
-else if b { println "b" } # could we allow "trailing semicolons" before curly brackets?
 ```

 might just be a compiler or linter flag